rocmarchive/ROCm-Profiler/README.md

 <A NAME="WhatsNew">
 ## What's New

-* Profiler executable has been renamed from "sprofile" to "CodeXLGpuProfiler"
+* The profiler executable has been renamed from "sprofile" to "CodeXLGpuProfiler"
 * Support for ROCm 1.0
 * Support for CodeXL 2.0
 * CodeXL is now open-sourced.
 As the ROCm Profiler is a component of CodeXL, the source code of the profiler is part of the [CodeXL repository](https://github.com/GPUOpen-Tools/CodeXL)